 Edra Soto is a Puerto-Rican born artist, curator, educator, and co-director of the outdoor project space, The Franklin.
 Soto has exhibited extensively at venues including El Museo del Barrio, NY; Crystal Bridges Museum of American Art's satellite, The Momentary, AR; Albright-Knox Northland, NY; Museum of Contemporary Art of Chicago, IL; Smart Museum, IL and the Abrons Arts Center, NY.
 Recently, Soto completed a large-scale public art commission titled Screenhouse, currently on view at Millennium Park in Chicago, Illinois.
 The artist has attended residency programs at Skowhegan School of Painting and Sculpture, Beta-Local, the Robert Rauschenberg Foundation Residency, Headlands Center for the Arts, Project Row Houses and Art Omi, among others.
 Soto has been awarded the Efroymson Contemporary Arts Fellowship, the Illinois Arts Council Agency Fellowship, the inaugural Foundwork Artist Prize and the Joan Mitchell Foundation Painters & Sculptors Grant, among others.
 Between 2019-2020, Soto exhibited and traveled to Brazil, Puerto Rico, and Cuba as part of the MacArthur Foundation’s International Connections Fund.
 Soto holds an MFA from the School of the Art Institute of Chicago and a Bachelor’s degree from Escuela de Artes Plásticas y Diseño de Puerto Rico.
 The artist lives and works in Chicago, Illinois.

 This exhibition will be open to the public regularly from Tuesday through Saturday, 11:00 am until 5:00 pm, alongside iconic spaces within the Candoro Marble Building (located in the Vestal neighborhood of Knoxville).
-The use of masks and social distancing is encouraged.
-The building will be closed during the following winter holiday dates: December 23-27, 2021 and January 1-2, 2022.
+The use of masks and social distancing is strongly encouraged.

 Tri-Star Arts is based at the Candoro Marble Building with its main office, gallery space, and artist studios.
 Their gallery features exhibitions with a local, state-wide, and national focus on contemporary visual art.